I admit, I totally brushed off the early signs… and continued to make excuses for the narc-ex’s poor behavior throughout the ENTIRE relationship.

-And no, it’s not because I’m “stupid” (as I’ve been told.
-I’ve also seen/heard other survivors say this of themselves for having fallen for the NPD manipulation tactics) or addicted to “drama” (do not allow yourself to be invalidated or gas-lighted by anyone who says emotional/mental ABUSE is “drama”).
+And no, it’s not because I’m “stupid” (as I’ve been told many, many times.
+I’ve also seen/heard other survivors say this of themselves for having repeatedly fallen for the NPD manipulation tactics) or addicted to “drama” (do not allow yourself to be invalidated or gas-lit by anyone.
+Emotional/mental abuse IS ABUSE).

 For me, it was primarily because I had no idea what NPD abuse looked like… and my almost non-existent boundaries and unhealed emotional wounds made me the PERFECT target for narcissistic predators.

-If you recognize any of the following signs, CHOOSE YOU over the phony soulmate with the make-believe future plans and run the other way as fast as you can.
+If you recognize any of the following signs, CHOOSE YOU over the phony soulmate/BFF with the make-believe future plans and run the other way as fast as you can.

 I was his saving angel… he was crazy about me beyond words.
 He was constantly in tears as he confessed, he’s never felt love or happiness like this, until I came along.

-So… how quickly were you told you were “unlike anyone else”?
+So… how fast were you told you were “unlike anyone else”?

 Love bombing – or idealization, is the first stage in the narcissistic cycle of abuse.
 It’s when the narc figuratively bombs his or her target in as many ways as possible with love, affection, attention, and gifts.

 Everything about you will fascinate the narc and he/she will love every little part of who you are, what you do, and how you do everything.

 I was starting to feel suffocated but remained silent.
 Why?
 I’ve never had anyone make such a huge deal about me like he did, and…

 - I didn’t want to discourage him, so